 Line chart shows the rise in online sales vs. traditional retail.
 Left y-axis: Percent of e-commerce sales (%), right y axis: Retail sales in billions ($), x-axis: 2005 – 2021.
-During the 2008–2009 recession, e-commerce sales were about 4% of retail sales, which were roughly $336 billion in February 2009.
-By the end of Q1 2020, e-commerce sales represented more than 33% of total sales, spiking to about 15% in April 2020.
-Meanwhile, retail sales dropped sharply from about $527 billion in February to about $413 billion in April, largely recovering to about $537.5 billion by late August.
+During the 2008-2009 recession of 2008, e-commerce sales were about 4% of retail sales, which were roughly $336 billion in February 2009).
+By the end of Q1 2020, e-commerce sales represented more than 33% of total sales, spiking to about 51% in April 2020.
+Meanwhile, retail sales dropped sharply from about $527 billion in February to about $413 billion in April, largely recovering partially to about $537.5 billion by late August.
 As of year-end 2021 retail sales stood at about $538 billion and e-commerce sales at 14%.
-As of the end of August 2021, retail sales totaled over $618 billion with e-commerce sales as of the end of June at 13.3%.
+As of the end of February 2022, retail sales totaled over $658 billion with e-commerce sales as of the end of December at about 13%.

-- Consumer spending, returning to its pre-pandemic trend, appears poised for a partial shift from online sales to brick-and-mortar and other close-contact sales as the economy reopens.
+- Consumer spending, returning to its pre-pandemic trend, appears poised for a rotation from spending on goods to frontline services industries (like travel and entertainment) as the pandemic subsides and the economy reopens.

 - We expect e-commerce’s share of online shopping to continue growing, albeit at a slower pace than during the pandemic.